k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 It is now possible to edit the web application code while benefiting from built-in intelligent code completion and error notifications.

-Web Studio also enables to manage — create, edit and debug — the APIs used by the web application, and to first view the data expected to be shown in the app, through the **Studio Query Builder** tool.
+Web Studio also enables to manage — create, edit and debug — the APIs used by the web application, and to view the data expected to be shown in the app, through the **Studio Query Builder** tool.
 This whole sequence makes the editing process more efficient and reduces development timelines.

 Previewing your HTML files can be done using a built-in Preview view rather than going to the app itself.